Dropshipping vs Order Fulfillment Companies: What’s the Difference?

 ---|---|---|

-What is it? | A fulfillment method and retail business model in which the retailer markets, sells, and accepts orders for inventory that the supplier owns and fulfills | Part of a fulfillment method in which the retailer outsources the resource-intensive tasks involved in order fulfillment to third-party companies |
+What is it? | A fulfillment method and business model in which the retailer markets, sells, and accepts orders for inventory that the supplier owns and fulfills | A solution for retailers to outsource the tasks involved in order fulfillment to third-party companies |

-Recommended solutions | DSers is a popular dropshipping app within Shopify, our top-recommended ecommerce platform | ShipBob and Red Stag Fulfillment make our list of best fulfillment companies |
+Recommended solutions | Oberlo is a popular dropshipping solution owned by Shopify, our top-recommended ecommerce platform | ShipBob and Red Stag Fulfillment make our list of best fulfillment companies |

 Watch the video below or continue reading for an in-depth look at these two business models: